skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 `StripedMap` is the implementation of a dictionary (map) class, where `void *` pointer is a key, and T is a template value.
 Usually, programmers deal with a hash-map.
 Hash-map has two valuable specifics:

 - this kind of map depends heavily on the quality of hash-function
-- there is a kind support for conflict's solving, when two keys have the same hash.
+- there is a mechanism for conflict's solving, when two keys have the same hash.
 One of the ways is to put store linked list of key-values, instead of value.

 `StripedMap` has something like a hash-function, it is: